 This article outlines some core chronological developments in open government policy in Germany.
 You will also find some information on the role of federalism and links to a variety of projects or external sources.
+Please note that this are just a selection, and in no way capture the full breadth of activity in Germany.
+See also the introductory chapters to Germany's OGP action plans.

 This page is a work in progress.

-January 2006: Initial version of a Federal Access to Information Law enters into force
+January 2006: Initial version of a Federal Access to Information Law enters into force (applies to Federal Government)

 February 2012: National open data portal "GovData" launched